RustForWeb/floating-ui/book/src/middleware/shift.md

 Shifts the floating element to keep it in view.

-This prevents the floating element from overflowing along its axis of alignment, thereby preserving the side it’s placed on.
+This prevents the floating element from overflowing along its axis of alignment, thereby preserving the side it's placed on.

 TODO